thomasgnuttall/KarnatakGestureVocalCostructuring/analysis/README.md

 # Analysis

-In this folder is the code corresponding to the two analysis':
+In this folder is the code corresponding to the two analyses:

-1. Do sonic motif DTW distances covary with spatiotemporal patterns of gesture
+1. Do sonic motif DTW distances covary with spatiotemporal patterns of gesture?
-2. Can sonic features be predicted from combined gesture features
+2. Can sonic features be predicted from combined gesture features?

 The code for each pipeline step can be found in the scripts in the `experiments` folder.

 It is necessary to download two datasets to use this code, one corresponding to the performance audios (\<link removed for blind review>), and one corresponding to the motion capture data (MOCAP) of the performers movement during performance (\<link removed for blind review>).
 Please update the file `experiments/conf.py` with the path corresponding to this data.

 ## Pipeline
-The pipeline consists fo 12 scripts:
+The pipeline consists of 12 scripts:
 | Name |Purpose  |
 |--|--|
 | 1_pitch_and_mask_extract.py | Extract predominant pitch strack and identify sung regions |